elyzx/party-parrot-conga/README.md

 ## Task List
 - Create the three states
-- set up DOM
+- Set up the DOM
-- Add event listeners
+- Add the event listeners
 - Create the canvas board
+- Create/draw the Congo
-- Draw the Parrot Conga
+- Create/draw the Parrot
-- Make the Parrot Conga move
+- Make the Conga move
-- Use arrow keys to change direction
+- Change direction with arrow keys
-- Add Lonely Parrot in random location
-- Detect collisions
+- Detect collisions for Congo:
+- ..if collide with perimiter
+- ..if collide with itself
+- ..if collide with Parrot
+- Define the Congo head + tale
+- Increase tale upon collision with Parrot
 - Calculate score for win condition
 - Game over conditions